Growth & Development Resources

 - Name generation exercise

-Here is a leaflet you can share to promote becoming a member of your Executive Committee.
+Here is a leaflet you can share to promote becoming a member of Trustee Board.

 Once you’ve got someone interested, you can try the Four Step Challenge to give them a chance to ‘try before they buy’.